 Despite the government’s commitments to implement our recommended changes to the penal code, the estupro article remains in place, as does the requirement for sexual assault survivors to prove intimidation or physical or psychological violence.
 Nor is there any definition of consent in the law.

 A ruling will take some time – Inter-American Court cases usually take several years – but Equality Now will continue as part of Brisa’s legal team, and meanwhile, other work to end sexual violence is not stopping.
 In Bolivia, young people are leading the effort: on 15 July 2020, the Red de Niñas, Niños y Adolescentes Contra la Violencia Sexual conducted an online panel discussion bringing together lawyers, youth advocates, survivor service providers, and government officials, which attracted thousands of viewers and generated lively discussion around what can and should be done by the government to address their concerns.

-In August, for the annual National Day of Solidarity with Victims of Sexual Assault and Against Sexual Violence Against Children and Adolescents they’ll be taking their demands straight to the authorities with a series of public speeches and protests, as well as performances by well-known musicians – all online.
+In August 2020, for the annual National Day of Solidarity with Victims of Sexual Assault and Against Sexual Violence Against Children and Adolescents they took their demands straight to the authorities with a series of public speeches and protests, as well as performances by well-known musicians – all online.

 So much change is needed, but activists are unstoppable, and the IACtHR taking up this landmark case is a critical next step in ending impunity for sexual violence in the region.

 Read more about Equality Now’s work to end sexual violence in Bolivia: